 If you need assistance with policy development, please contact Mary McLaughlin (email@example.com; 3-2583).

 University Policy on Policies

-The University Policy on University-Wide Policies was drafted by the Policy Advisory Group, and approved by the Administrative Council on May 7, 2008.
+The University Policy on University-Wide Policies was drafted by the Policy Advisory Group, and initially approved by the Administrative Council on May 7, 2008.
+This policy was amended on August 3, 2016.
 This policy explains how policies that pertain to the whole university community are developed, approved and managed.
 The University Policy on University-Wide Policies is not binding on policies developed by individual colleges, schools, divisions or departments to govern their internal operations.